British European Airways Flight 548: Eyewitnesses and rescue operations

 There were three eyewitnesses; brothers Paul and Trevor Burke, aged 9 and 13, who were walking nearby, and a motorist who called at a house to telephone the airport.

 Air traffic controllers had not noticed the plane's disappearance from radar.
 Emergency services only became aware of the accident after fifteen minutes and did not know the circumstances for nearly an hour.
 First on the scene was a nurse living nearby, who had been alerted by the boys, and an ambulance crew that happened to be driving past.
 A male passenger who had survived the accident was discovered in the aircraft cabin, but died soon after arrival at Ashford Hospital without recovering consciousness.
-A young girl was also found alive but died at the scene; there were no other survivors.
+A young girl was also found alive but died at the scene; there were no other initial survivors.
 Altogether, 30 ambulances and 25 fire engines attended the accident.

 Drivers formed heavy traffic jams and were described by Minister of Aerospace Michael Heseltine on BBC Television that evening as "ghouls, unfortunate ghouls".
 Reports that the public impeded rescue services were dismissed during the inquiry.
 In addition, some witnesses claimed the traffic jams were the result of the recovery and rescue, during which the police closed the A30 road.

 A BEA captain, Eric Pritchard, arrived soon after the bodies had been removed; he noted the condition of the wreckage and drew conclusions:

 The accident was the worst air disaster in the United Kingdom until the Pan Am Flight 103 bombing over Lockerbie, Scotland, in 1988.
 The crash was the first in the United Kingdom involving the loss of more than 100 lives.

 Investigation and public inquiry

-On Monday 19 June 1972 Heseltine told the House of Commons that he had directed a Court of Inquiry, an ad hoc tribunal popularly called a "public inquiry", to investigate and report on the accident.
+On Monday 19 June 1972 Michael Heseltine, Minister for Aerospace told the House of Commons that he had directed a Court of Inquiry, an ad hoc tribunal popularly called a "public inquiry", to investigate and report on the accident.
 Public inquiries bypassed the usual British practice whereby the Accidents Investigation Branch (AIB) investigated and reported on air crashes, and were held only in cases of acute public interest.
 On 14 July, the High Court Judge Sir Geoffrey Lane was appointed to preside over the inquiry as Commissioner.

 The British aviation community was wary of public inquiries for several reasons.
 In such inquiries, AIB inspectors were on an equal footing with all other parties, and the ultimate reports were not drafted by them, but by the Commissioner and his or her Assessors.
 Proceedings were often adversarial, with counsel for victims' families regularly attempting to secure positions for future litigation, and deadlines were frequently imposed on investigators.
 Pressure of work caused by the Lane Inquiry was blamed for the death of a senior AIB inspector who committed suicide during the inquiry.